Mars Horizon: Sequel

-Auroch Digital announced a sequel titled Mars Horizon 2: The Search for Life, to be released in 2024.
+Auroch Digital announced a sequel titled Mars Horizon 2: The Search for Life, that would have been released in 2024.
 It would feature different space agencies that would be either rivals or allies, and the focus would be on the search for extraterrestrial life.
 Planetary scientist Konstantin Batygin joined the design team to provide feedback on the details of the real-life search for life on Mars, to ensure that the game stays as accurate as possible.
+The development of the sequel was halted in January 2026, as a result of the poor reception of the demo and surveys.